 A study by the Harvard Business Review revealed that the top factor that kept employees happy and engaged in the workplace was “making progress.”
 When companies give employees the tools they need to succeed, employees are more fulfilled and stimulated at work.
 Training programs are excellent resources for giving employees the resources and time they need to develop into smarter and more productive professionals.
 Applying this simple solution in the workplace will not only increase employee satisfaction, but also result in a more experienced, knowledgeable and fully prepared team.

 4. Education Reimbursement

 In line with the concept of training programs, education reimbursement offers mutually beneficial opportunities for employee development and advancement.
 Employees can quickly lose interest and passion for their jobs when they can’t see it leading to a better future.
 With education reimbursement, employers can help their employees gain the professional development they crave, while also making an investment in a more secure and better educated workforce.
 With the widespread availability of online institutions and other easily accessible degree programs, going back to school and extending education is feasible for virtually any professional.

 With the pressure that business owners are feeling to keep profits high in a still recovering economy, making sacrifices to improve employee satisfaction can seem like a big risk.
-However, it’s difficult to argue with all of the studies that have been conducted attesting to the efficacy of different methods of employee satisfaction improvement.
+However, it’s difficult to argue with all of the studies that have been conducted attesting to the efficacy of different methods to increase employee satisfaction improvement.
 So next time you notice a lull in the work place, prepare to make big changes in the structure of your company for a result that lasts longer than the last slice of pizza.